boostorg/geometry/example/contrib/gd-2.0.35/boost_geometry_readme.txt

-// Boost.Geometry (aka GGL, Generic Geometry Library) test file
+// Boost.Geometry (aka GGL, Generic Geometry Library)
 //
 // Copyright Barend Gehrels 2010, Geodan, Amsterdam, the Netherlands
 // Use, modification and distribution is subject to the Boost Software License,